WebToffee Logo

 Note: Once you select this checkbox, you can export only WooDiscuz Comments.
 To export WordPress comments, de-select the checkbox.

-4. Products: Select the required product(s) for which you want to export the WooDiscuz discussions.
+4. Products: Select the required product(s) for which you want to export the discussions.

-6. Columns: Select the checkbox for required columns if you want to export specific columns.
+6. Columns: Select the checkbox for required columns to export specific columns.
 With the Column Name field, you can modify the column header in CSV file.
-To do that, simply enter the required column name for the specific column.
+To do that, enter the required column name for the specific column.

 7. Click Export Comments, the CSV file gets auto-downloaded to your computer.
 The sample WordPress Comments CSV file is as shown below: